Magnat-Debon 1916ca. 3¼ HP 398cc OHV frame # 10380 engine # 2626

 The 3¼HP was updated with a longer frame, bigger petrol tank and more graceful handlebars.
 From 1915/1916 the frame was altered again, the rear of the top tube was lowered to provide a lower seating position and the curved front part of the tube became straight.
 It’s not quite clear when this happened; the company apparently didn’t bother to show this new frame layout because the 1917/1918 catalogue still showed a picture of the 1914 type of machine.

 Pre-1920s OHV machines are pretty rare; our 3¼ HP is equipped with an RB magneto and the company’s own aluminium carburettor.
 A practical feature is the “Ultima Lyon” clutch that is fitted to the drive pulley.
 Front tyre is 24 x 2¼ , rear tyre 26 x2½.
 The petrol tank holds 6 litres, the oil tank 1.5.
-The machine has been restored at some time in the past – with chromium finish of bright parts- and has since been part of a private collection, so some recommissioning might be at hand.
+The machine has been restored at some time in the past – with chromium finish of bright parts – and has since been part of a private collection.
+It comes with French registration papers and the engine is running well (video available).